xSutai/ninja_jump/ExtraExplanation.md

 # Ninja Jump

-## Installing the game:
+## Installing the Game:

-1. Download the .zip file
+1. Download the .zip file.
-2. unzip the .zip file to a directory of your choosing
+2. Unzip the .zip file to a directory of your choice.
-3. open the file
+3. Open the folder.
-4. execute the "Ninja Jump.exe" file
+4. Run the "Ninja Jump.exe" file.
-5. The game should be running
+5. The game should start running.

-     If you have any trouble opening the game, mail to
+If you encounter any issues with this, please email sutai.software@gmail.com with the subject: "Trouble with running the game".

 ## How do I delete my username from the online leaderboard?

 1. Open the Ninja Jump app.
 2. In the top right corner, click on the wifi logo.
 3. Now press the red button called "delete this game account"
 4. Login with the game account you want to delete.
 5. You'll get a verification if it's done correctly.

 ## How do I play offline without sending my score to the online leaderboard?

 1. Open the Ninja Jump app.
 2. In the top right corner, click on the wifi logo.
 3. If you are logged in, you'll see a logout button.
 Press this button.